Shrey719/CRSH2TTY/Docs/guide.md

 5. Close the lid, **MAKE SURE IT'S OFF**, and leave it closed for ~10 hours
 6. Turn it on, let it go through setup, you're unenrolled!

-todo: make more co\nsistent, figure out minimum time required
+todo: make more consistent, figure out minimum time required